beamjobs

 The skills section of your resume is a quick guide to what you bring to the table as a teacher.
 That means choosing the right skills for each job is crucial.
 You might be organized and great at time management, but if employers want to see that you're compassionate and great at lesson planning instead, your resume may be set aside.

-Since teachers fulfill many roles, employers will want to see a host of varied skills, including soft, hard, and technical capabilities.
+Since teachers fulfill many roles, employers will want to see a host of varied skills, including soft, hard, and technical capabilities, such as these:

-These skills demonstrate aptitude and support the responsibilities a teacher will need to complete on the job.
-Remember that while the above list delineates common and popular teacher skills for your resume, always defer to what the job description specifically is seeking.
+These skills demonstrate aptitude and support the responsibilities a teacher must complete on the job.
+Remember that while the above list outlines common and popular teacher skills for your resume, defer to what the job description is explicitly seeking.

-You'll need to include different elements on your resume depending on your education level, years in the workforce, and any specializations or concentrations you possess.
-All teaching positions require a bachelor's degree, and an increasing number of teachers hold a master's.
-Also, check to ensure you're up-to-date on your state certifications like the California candidate below.
+You’ll need to include different elements on your resume depending on your education level, years in the workforce, and any specializations or concentrations you possess.
+All teaching positions require a bachelor’s degree, and an increasing number of teachers hold a master’s.
+Also, ensure you’re up-to-date on your state certifications, like the California candidate below.

 If you hold many certifications, you don't necessarily need to include them all if you're applying for one specific role.
 For example, suppose you're an ESL-certified teacher with a graduate ESL certificate seeking an ESL role.
 In that case, you'll need to include that certification either in a summary/objective, in your work experience, or in your education.